 The School became fully co-educational from September 2012 and joined the Round Square group of schools in 2013.
 Current development projects include a new Centre for Countryside Management and Equine Studies and a new Art Centre and Gallery.
 All these exciting developments have been underpinned by Milton Abbey’s commitment to the pillars of Round Square IDEALS, namely international understanding, democracy, environmental awareness, adventure, leadership and service.

 The School lies in a wooded valley and occupies the site of a former Benedictine Monastery, founded over 1000 years ago.
-The two remaining Monastery buildings, the Abbey (which is used as the School Chapel) and the Abbots Hall (which is the used as the School Dining Hall), around which a Georgian mansion was built in the late 18th Century, form the main accommodation for the School.
-Modern facilities on a par with much larger schools have been added, including a Music School, Art School, classrooms and laboratories, an ICT centre, a fully stocked library, Technology workshops, a 370 seat theatre, a 25 metre indoor pool, recreation hall and full sized astro-turf.
-The school has stabling for up to eight horses, a pheasant shoot, an ambitious self sufficiency market garden project, pigs and a working ferret hut.
+The two remaining Monastery buildings, the Abbey (which is used as the School Chapel) and the Abbot’s Hall (which is the used as the School Dining Hall), around which a Georgian mansion was built in the late 18th Century, accommodate two houses.
+Modern facilities on a par with much larger schools have been added including a Music School, Art School, classrooms and laboratories, an ICT centre, a fully stocked library, Technology workshops, a 370 seat theatre, a 25 metre indoor pool, recreation hall and full sized astro-turf.
+The school has stabling for up to eight horses, a pheasant shoot, an ambitious self-sufficiency market garden project, pigs, sheep and chickens.

 The school is run by the Headmaster, supported by the Deputy Head, a teaching staff of 40 and has a capacity of 300 pupils.
 All staff appointed are expected to contribute to the boarding ethos of the school, supporting both the Deputy Head with pastoral work and the Director of Adventure Training & Activities with a full and busy games programme.
 Candidates are encouraged clearly to celebrate their conventional, and unconventional, interests on their application.
 Appointments will be made subject to a full DBS check and the receipt of satisfactory references.